East Norfolk Militia: 1757 reforms

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 reorganised the county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 In peacetime they assembled for 28 days' annual training.
 There was a property qualification for officers, who were commissioned by the lord lieutenant.
 An adjutant and drill sergeants were to be provided to each regiment from the Regular Army, and arms and accoutrements would be supplied when the county had secured 60 per cent of its quota of recruits.

-Sir Armine Wodehouse, 5th Baronet, Colonel of the 2nd or East Norfolk Militia, at a review of his battalion near Norwich, ca 1759, by David Morier.
-To his left is the Grenadier Company drawn up at the right of the line.
-(National Army Museum).

 Norfolk's quota was set at 960 men in two battalions, the City of Norwich contributing 151 of the men.
 The Lord Lieutenant of Norfolk, the 3rd Earl of Orford, was an enthusiast for the militia, and made rapid progress with the assistance of the Townshend family, particularly Colonel George Townshend, MP for Norfolk, a regular soldier who promoted the militia legislation in parliament.
 Both battalions received their arms from the Tower of London on 7 October 1758 and paraded at Fakenham in November.
 Orford appointed George Townshend as Colonel of the 1st or Western Battalion and Sir Armine Wodehouse, 5th Baronet, of the 2nd or Eastern Battalion.
 Orford reviewed the Eastern Battalion on 4 June 1759 at Magdalen Fairstead, just outside Norwich, after they had completed their training there and at King's Lynn.
 The review was reported in the press, with the conduct of the men being praised.
 Orford reported the strength of the East Battalion as 33 officers, 24 serjeants, 23 drummers and 466 rank and file, organised in 12 companies, and that the two battalions would be ready to march at four days' notice.
 They were embodied for fulltime service on 24 June 1759 and on 4 July marched by four 'divisions' (half battalions) to Portsmouth to do duty.
 (The Western battalion would have been under the command of Lieutenant-Colonel William Windham, because Townshend was serving as a brigadier in Wolfe's expedition to Quebec.)
 En route the two battalions passed through London and under Orford's command were reviewed by King George II in front of Kensington Palace.
 They were the first of the reformed militia regiments 'which offered to march wherever they might be most serviceable to the public defence', and the King ordered that they 'should be distinguished by the title of Militia Royal', but this was never done.
 (Note: Norfolk claimed to have raised the first regiment under the new Acts, but it was actually the second county regiment (after Dorset) to be issued with arms.)